 - Crime Intelligence Analyst in the Metropolitan Police Service

-Matt Bristow is an Associate Director based in Exiger's London office, where he focuses on the firm’s anti-money laundering (AML) practice.
+Matt Bristow is an Director based in Exiger's London office, where he focuses on the firm’s anti-money laundering (AML) practice.

 Matt joined Exiger from the National Crime Agency (NCA), where he served as Manager Operations for the U.K. Financial Intelligence Unit.
 In this role, Matt was responsible for the Suspicious Activity Reporting (SAR) Regime, which requires businesses to identify possible money laundering and terrorist financing in their operations and report such activity to the NCA.
 He also served in a similar role in NCA precursor organizations, the Serious Organized Crime Agency (SOCA), and the National Crime Intelligence Service (NCIS).